 Keeping track of what’s going on for you can help you identify any patterns, while allowing you to vent uncensored and work stuff out.

 You know this one.
-You know exercise has a multitude of benefits, but it’s January so the gym is packed.
+You know exercise has a multitude of benefits, but it’s autumn so the gym is packed.
 It’s cold outside and Netflix.
 Yes, there are number of excuses to be had.

 Get out for walk on your lunch breaks and see the difference it can make how you’re feeling at the time.
 Also we do still have short days, so getting out in what daylight we have is important.

 Meditation for anxiety